-The past two years have seen a substantial development in the Cryptocurrencies sphere.
-An increase in technological advances has shifted Crypto into the mainstream.
+The past few years have seen a substantial development in the Cryptocurrencies sphere.
+An increase in technological and political advances has shifted Crypto into the mainstream.
 With this fast developing market, the law and regulators have been sluggish to figure out how best to deal with legislation, and how to keep cryptocurrency investors in a safe position.

 The High Court further concluded an in-depth discussion into whether English law recognizes other forms of property by looking into the recent legal statement on Crypto assets and Smart contracts published by the UK Jurisdictional Task Force (“UKJT”).
 In this legal statement it was decided that “the fact that a crypto asset might not be a thing in action on the narrower definition of that term does not in itself mean that it cannot be treated as property”.
 Taking this into consideration, the High Court decided that crypto assets such as Bitcoin are property.